Uncovering our Hidden Histories

 We have made a number of videos that explain the project and what we are doing.
 Here's a collection, which includes remaking the castle, the inpiration about the heritage and a video about St Elphin's.

-Video 1 - why we setup the project
+Why we setup the project

-Video 2 - reimagining the motte and bailey castle in 3D
+bailey castle in 3D

-Video 3 - a homage to St Elphin's
+A homage to St Elphin's